muralidpmk/Mywebapp/README.md

 # Mywebapp
-It is a website with just empty web pages and contain a registration form.
+It is a website with empty web pages and contain a registration form.